On March 20, 1974, Princess Anne was almost kidnapped.

-"That was his most dangerous moment," Anne quipped in an interview years later.
+"That was his most dangerous moment," Anne quipped about her would-be kidnapper in an interview years later.

-Ball also shot Police Constable Michael Hills, the first cop on the scene, who radioed for more help as he fell.
-By then, other motorists had stopped, including Daily Mail journalist John Brian McConnell, who recognized the royal insignia on the Rolls.
-Ball shot him too.
-Another passerby, Ronald Russell, a 6'4 former boxer, not realizing this was any more than a dust-up over a car accident, approached Ball from behind and clocked him in the head.
+Ball also shot Police Constable Michael Hills and Daily Mail journalist John Brian McConnell.
+Another passerby, Ronald Russell, a 6-foot-4 former boxer, not realizing this was any more than a dust-up over a car accident, approached Ball from behind and clocked him in the head.
 Anne took the opportunity to open the opposite rear door and do almost a backward somersault out of the car.

-She craftily thought that might get Ball to abandon his position, which he did, and as he ran toward the other side of the car, she got back in and closed the door.
+She craftily thought that might get Ball to abandon his position and as he ran toward the other side of the car, she got back in and closed the door.
 Russell managed to land a punch to Ball's face, after which he took off running.
-Detective Constable Peter Edmonds caught up and tackled him in St. James' Park.
+Detective Constable Peter Edmonds caught up to Ball and tackled him in St. James' Park.

-Days later, the Marxist-Leninist Activist Revolutionary Movement sent a letter to authorities taking credit for Ball's brazen actions, but Scotland Yard determined the kidnapping attempt was the act of one mentally ill individual—albeit a prepared one.
+Days later, the Marxist-Leninist Activist Revolutionary Movement sent a letter to authorities taking credit for Ball's brazen actions, but Scotland Yard determined he acted alone.
+Which was disturbing enough.

-In the car, rented under an assumed name, Ball had stashed Valium, two pairs of handcuffs and a ransom note addressed to the queen demanding £2 million.
-Ball pleaded guilty to attempted murder and kidnapping and was sentenced to spend life in a mental health facility.
+In the Escort he'd rented under an assumed name, Ball had stashed Valium, two pairs of handcuffs and a ransom note addressed to the queen demanding £2 million.
+Ball pleaded guilty to attempted murder and kidnapping and was remanded to a mental health facility.

 The audience was in stitches.

-"And we had a fairly low-key discussion about the fact that I wasn't going to go anywhere, and wouldn't it be much better if he went away and we'd all forget about it."
-She asked Phillips, "It got slightly rougher, didn't it, at one stage?"
+"And we had a fairly low-key discussion about the fact that I wasn't going to go anywhere, and wouldn't it be much better if he went away and we'd all forget about it," Anne continued, before asking Phillips, "It got slightly rougher, didn't it, at one stage?"

 The party line shortly after the attack was that the royal family "had no intention of living in bullet proof cages," least of all Anne, who resumed her usual routine the next day.

-The unflappable princess is played by Erin Doherty in season three of The Crown, streaming now on Netflix, and the British actress unsurprisingly became quite enamored with the acerbic Anne while researching the role.
+Erin Doherty, who played 1960s-era Anne on the third season of The Crown, became quite enamored with the acerbic royal while researching the role.

-This season picks up the royal saga in 1964, with a teenage Anne already needing to develop the suit of armor she would need to march into the existential battle that is her daily life as a full-time royal.
+Season three picked up the Windsors' story in 1964, with teenage Anne already needing to develop the suit of armor she would need to march into the existential battle that was (and still is) her daily life as a senior royal.

 The steely resolve that has defined the monarchy for generations positively courses through the Princess Royal, who despite having her fortunes inextricably tied to her storied heritage has managed to live life largely on her own terms, lone nut cases—or public opinion—be damned.

 Anne was born on Aug.
-15, 1950, joining 1 1/2-year-old brother Prince Charles in the family fold.
-That November, then-Princess Elizabeth returned to Malta to be with her husband, who was still stationed there with the Royal Navy, while the children remained in England with their grandparents (Anne and Charles would remain close with the Queen Mother for the rest of her life).
+15, 1950, joining then 21-month-old Charles in the family fold.
+That November, then-Princess Elizabeth returned to Malta to be with her husband, Philip, who was still stationed there with the Royal Navy, while the children remained in England with their grandparents King George VI and Queen Elizabeth.

-In 1952, their mother became queen when her father, King George VI, died.
-The following year, Queen Elizabeth II and Prince Philip embarked on a nearly seven-month-long tour of the commonwealth, again without their children—who were famously greeted with handshakes upon their parents' return.
+Elizabeth ascended the throne in 1952 when George VI died at the age of 56.
+After her June 2, 1953, coronation, the queen and Philip embarked on a nearly seven-month-long tour of the commonwealth, again without their children—who were famously greeted with handshakes upon their parents' return.

-Charles enjoyed a special bond with his bold, confident sister, who was eight years older than their next-youngest brother Prince Andrew.
-Prince Edward arrived four years after Andrew, and the 12- and 16-year gaps between Charles and his brothers assured they were never as close.
-The sensitive, artistically inclined Charles felt the weight of his parents' frequent absences, but if Anne ever felt similarly, she's not saying.
+Charles, then the Prince of Wales, enjoyed a special bond with his bold, confident sister, who was eight years older than their next-youngest brother, Prince Andrew.
+Prince Edward, the baby of the family, was born in 1964, when their eldest brother was already off at boarding school.
+As a child, the sensitive, artistically inclined Charles felt the weight of his parents' frequent absences, but if Anne ever felt similarly, we're unlikely to ever know.

-"Her predecessors had traveled enormously, that was the expectation," Anne summed up her mother's commitment to the crown in an interview for the BBC's The Queen: Her Commonwealth Story, which aired in March.
+"Her predecessors had traveled enormously, that was the expectation," Anne pragmatically summed up her mother's commitment to the crown in an interview for the BBC's 2018 special The Queen: Her Commonwealth Story.
 "And they'd been away for very long times and that again was part of the expectation...And of course it was made worse by her father dying so early on in her career that she didn't have the option really to spend more time at home."

 The stoic princess, who was quick to defend their mother when Charles told an interviewer in the 1990s that the queen was a distant parent—it "just beggars belief," Anne fired back—was more like their father than Charles was, and Philip appreciated his daughter's athleticism, fearlessness and dry wit.

-But while their temperaments differed, Anne was there for Charles, attending his plays at boarding school and, once they were older, hitting the international circuit with him to represent Britain, including a trip to Washington, D.C., in 1970 (during which President Richard Nixon tried to set the prince up with his daughter Tricia Nixon).
-Anne also gave him riding lessons when, as an adult, he wanted to get over his fear of jumping so he could join in traditional foxhunts.
+But while their temperaments differed, Anne was supportive of Charles, attending his plays at boarding school and, once they were older, hitting the international circuit with him to represent Britain, including a trip to Washington, D.C., in 1970 (during which President Richard Nixon tried to set the prince up with his daughter Tricia Nixon).
+Anne also gave her big brother riding lessons when, as an adult, he wanted to get over his fear of jumping so he could join in traditional foxhunts.

-Anne shared a particular love of horses with the queen, a love that she in turn would pass on to her own daughter.
-She forewent university in favor of pursuing her equestrian career and won the European Eventing Championship in 1971, after which she was named BBC Sports Personality of the Year.
+Anne shared a particular love of horses with the queen, a love that she later passed on to her own daughter, Zara Tindall.
+The Princess Royal forewent university in favor of pursuing her equestrian career and won the European Eventing Championship in 1971, after which she was named BBC Sports Personality of the Year.